 If you or someone you love has been bitten by an unleashed dog in Missouri, you could be entitled to compensation from the dog’s negligent owner.
 A St. Louis Dog Bite Lawyer can assess your case, determine who is liable in the accident, gather evidence, and bring a powerful dog bite injury claim against dog’s owner to recover compensation for your harm and losses.

 Christopher Dixon and the St. Louis Dog Bite Lawyers at the Dixon Injury Firm know what it takes to recover the most compensation for your dog bite injuries caused by an unleashed animal.
-No one should have to suffer dog bite injuries, but when it does happen, our Dog Bite Lawyers in St. Louis will do everything they can to get justice for your case.
+No one should have to suffer dog bite injuries, but when it does happen, our personal injury lawyers in St. Louis will do everything they can to get justice for your case.

 Chris Dixon has recovered upwards of $35,000,000 in settlements and recoveries for personal injury victims in Missouri and has repeatedly earned the status of “Rising Star” by Super Lawyers.
 If you are ready to see how Chris and the St. Louis Dog Bite Lawyers can help with your case, call (314) 208-2808, or contact the Dixon Injury Firm today to schedule a free consultation and explore the options available to your dog bite case.